Clarilab/envi/README.md

 	// LoadYAML loads key-value pairs from one or many yaml blobs.
 	LoadYAML(...[]byte) error

+	// LoadAndWatchYAMLFile loads key-value pairs from a yaml file,
+	// then watches that file and reloads it when it changes.
+	// Accepts an additional callback function that is executed
+	// after the file was reloaded.
+Returns and error when something
+	// goes wrong.
+When no error is returned, returns a close function
+	// that should be deferred in the calling function.
+	LoadAndWatchYAMLFile(path string, callback func() error) (error, func() error)

 	// LoadYAMLFile loads key-value pairs from a yaml file.
 	LoadYAMLFile(path string) error